Emotional Investing Control

 • how changes are implemented

-This removes the need to rely on emotion in the moment.
+This reduces the need to rely on emotion in the moment.

 To see how this connects to execution, review the asset allocation framework and portfolio rebalancing rules.